-2.2.8 Finally, it is worth noting that aircraft engine technology has reached a stage where there are fewer developments which reduce both noise and emissions together.
-With the continuing drive to reduce aircraft environmental impacts, there are expanding needs to assess the trade-offs between reducing noise and emissions and the effect on greenhouse gas emissions (amongst these emissions is carbon dioxide (CO2), associated with fuel burn), whenever a new aircraft is designed and operated.
+2.2.8 Finally, it is worth noting that aircraft engine technology has reached a stage where there are fewer developments that reduce both noise and emissions together.
+With the continuing drive to reduce aircraft environmental impacts, there are expanding needs to assess the trade-offs between reducing noise and emissions and the effect on greenhouse gas emissions (amongst these emissions is CO2, associated with fuel burn), whenever a new aircraft is designed and operated.